canonical/ubuntu-for-developers-docs/docs/howto/rust-use.md

 [`rustc` is the actual compiler](https://doc.rust-lang.org/rustc/index.html), and `cargo` is the build system and also the project management tool.

-Usually you don't want to use `rustc` directly, but rather use `cargo` as the build system to use `rustc` indirectly.
+In most cases, there is no reason to use `rustc` directly.
+Instead, use `cargo` as the build system to call `rustc` indirectly.
+Refer to Rust documentation for an explanation [Why Cargo Exists](https://doc.rust-lang.org/stable/cargo/guide/why-cargo-exists.html).
-You can find Rust upstream explaining why you should use `cargo` here: <https://doc.rust-lang.org/stable/cargo/guide/why-cargo-exists.html>.

-If you still insist that you want to use `rustc` directly for some reason, we still provide an example of how to use `rustc` directly at the end of this article.
+If you want to use `rustc` without `cargo`, refer to the example [Using `rustc` directly](#how-to-use-rustc-directly).

 ## Creating a Rust project using Cargo